openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 7. `volumesnapshotcontents_snapshot.storage.k8s.io.yaml` defines the VolumeSnapshotContents CRD
 8. `volumesnapshots_snapshot.storage.k8s.io.yaml` defines the VolumeSnapshot CRD

+### Deployment

-The controller will be deployed prior to LVMS.
+CSI Snapshot controller manifests will be integrated into the CSI service manager.
+The controller manifests will be deployed as part of MicroShift's LVMS startup process.
 Because LVMS does not depend on the controller to be running prior to its deployment, it is not necessary to wait for the controller to reach a ready state before starting LVMS.
-Starting these components concurrently will also shorten overall startup time.

 ### Test Plan